 This coach may be equipped with one of several models of generators.
-Consult the generator owner's manual in your InfoCase for specific instructions on starting, stopping your generator
+Consult the generator owner's manual in your InfoCase for specific instructions on starting and stopping your generator

-NOTE: Gasoline powered or diesel powered generators draw their fuel from the main chassis fuel tank.
-LP gas powered generators draw fuel from the LP gas tank.

-After extensive generator use, you may notice decreased levels in the affected fuel tank.
+NOTE: Gasoline powered generators draw their fuel from the main chassis fuel tank.
+After extensive generator use, you may notice decreased level in the fuel tank.